Southside Twin Cinemas

 As the theatre was built in an existing metal building, when it rained during the show it felt as though one were at a drive-in theatre!
-Even though Southside Cinema, and later Southside 1 & 2 was built in an existing building like the Weis Cinemas, Southside Cinema actually had a nice marquee.
+Even though Southside Cinema, later Southside Twin Cinemas was built in an existing building like the Weis Cinemas, the Southside Twin Cinemas actually had a nice marquee.
 Something Weis Cinemas sadly lacked.

 Ray said for about two and a half years the theatre really did do great business.
 It was located out far enough to pull in moviegoers from nearby Burke County which had long lost a drive-in, and their old downtown theatre had burned to the ground in the 1970’s.
 So he had a nice population to pull from.
 The Southside Cinema closed in June 1985.